top of page

 Do you recognise yourself in the description above?

-If you are a Type 2 creative then you view the best things in life as being love, closeness, sharing, family and friendship.
-You genuinely wish to help other people, and go out of your way to do so, viewing this as the most meaningful way to live.
+If you're a Type 2 creative then you view the best things in life as being love, closeness, sharing, family and friendship.
+You genuinely wish to help other people, and you go out of your way to do so: you view this as the most meaningful way to live.

 You are loving, helpful and generous.
 You bring warmth to others, helping them see their best qualities.
 You see others as they are, showing them compassion and understanding, and helping and encouraging them.

-However, as a Type Two you are also prone to self-deception and pride, wishing to be seen as helpful by others, and wishing to receive love and appreciation in return.
-You may become over-involved in the lives of others, and may intentionally or unintentionally manipulate others to meet your own (unacknowledged) emotional needs.
+However, as a Type Two you are also prone to self-deception and pride; wishing to be seen as helpful by others, and wishing to receive love and appreciation in return.
+You may become over-involved in the lives of others, and you may intentionally or unintentionally manipulate others to meet your own – unacknowledged – emotional needs.

 You may have experienced a childhood in which your emotional needs for acceptance and nurturing were not met.

-A cup of coffee with heart-shaped latte art
+A grey mug of coffee with heart-shaped latte art

 Love, nurturing, and emotional closeness motivate Type 2 creatives